openSUSE-Rust/roast/README.md

 `source.changes`.
 You can hard-code a full filename by passing a value to `changesoutfile`.

+If the destination `.changes` file exists, the new changelog will be prepended with the old contents of the file.

 ## Raw - How it works

 `raw` is an extractor utility.
 It detects the mime-type instead of basing it from a file extension